exoplatform/exo-documentation/docs/GettingStarted.rst

 After each action is performed, it will be remarked as completed with a check-mark even though it is not performed via this application.

-When all the actions are performed, you will can remove this application from the Stream Page by clicking Close on the application header|DW-2|.
+When all the actions are performed, you can remove this widget from the Stream Page by clicking Close on the application header|DW-2|.

     .. note:: - You cannot get the Getting Started application back when it is removed.